Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 When she was a puppy, we started to notice that she would get antsy, anxious, and even destructive.
 This was intensely frustrating for my mother, who liked to keep a clean and orderly house.
 My mom started to despise our dog and her destructive behavior.
-That’s when we took Sultan (our female GSD) to see a trainer.
+That’s when we took Sultan to see a trainer.
 We’d been somewhat successful with our own training methods—she could sit, stay, come, lay down, shake, fetch, and do just about anything else she was asked to do.

 The trainer asked us if we noticed how calm and attentive Sultan was while learning or performing these commands.
 We told him that we had.
 He explained that Sultan was content doing something active that she knew pleased her masters.
 He told us that she wasn’t destroying the house because she was a bad dog, but that she was destroying the house because she was intensely bored.
-That’s when we knew we needed to be better owners and make sure that Sultan had plenty of fun activities to keep her entertained.
+That’s when we knew we needed to be better owners and make sure that our German Shepherd had plenty of fun activities to keep her entertained.

 Top Activities for German Shepherds